-Mangan O’Beirne, Solicitors, have decades of experience in dealing with Garda Compensation claims.
+Mangan O’Beirne Solicitors LLP have decades of experience in dealing with Garda Compensation claims.

 The Garda Síochána (Compensation) Acts provide that compensation can be claimed by: